ncsu-geoforall-lab/geoforall-web/README.rst

     git commit -am "changes in this and that" git push

-Enter unityid and unitypassword.
+If you don't have public SSH key of your local computer in NCSU GitHub, you need to enter your unityid and unitypassword.
 Note that you can do several commits and then push them all together.

 Publishing pages by building on server and using Git